Sanskrit Pearl of the day:

 Commentary:

 One can possess many different kinds of wealth.
-It can be money, gold, antiques, precious gems, rare collectables, expensive articles of all kinds, etc., the list goes on.
+It can be money, gold, antiques, precious gems, rare collectibles, expensive articles of all kinds, and the list goes on.
 However, all these assets are vulnerable to various kinds of losses or destruction.

 Most importantly, all material wealth diminishes over time.
-Only knowledge, increases with distribution!
-Like they say - 'teaching, is the best way to learn'.
-The person sharing the knowledge has nothing to lose, as he gains more for himself and the person he is sharing it with.
+Only knowledge increases with distribution!
+As they say, 'teaching, is the best way to learn'.
+The person sharing the knowledge has nothing to lose, as he gains more for himself and so does the person he shares it with.

 pada vigrahaH: